 Your campaign might receive a very low engagement rate

-Say it with me… influencers are more than just a number!
+Say it with us… influencers are more than just a number!
 You may encounter some influencers with high traffic numbers but terrible engagement rates.
 If you are trying to move the needle in terms of purchase intent, this likely isn’t helpful to your brand.
-We often find that working with micro-influencers might be a more effective strategy for many brands, so be careful when choosing influencers based on numbers alone.
+We often find that working with micro-influencers might be a more effective strategy for many brands, so don’t make the influencer marketing mistake of choosing influencers based on numbers alone.
+You would be surprised how many of these micro-influencers have true and engaging relationships with their readers.